KarelZe/thesis/references/obsidian/chapters/🤖TabTransformer.md

 Their observation integrates with a wider strand of literature that suggests models can profit from embedding continuous features ([[@somepalliSAINTImprovedNeural2021]] (p.
 8), [[@gorishniyRevisitingDeepLearning2021]] (p. ), [[@gorishniyEmbeddingsNumericalFeatures2022]] (p. )).
 To dwell on this idea, we introduce the [[🤖FTTransformer]], a transformer that contextualizes embeddings of all inputs in the subsequent section.

+<mark style="background: #FF5582A6;">(Positional encoding is strictly not required as only categorical vectors are embedded.
+I guess it would be more problematic, if numerical variables were also embedded.
+See [[@somepalliSAINTImprovedNeural2021]])</mark>

 ---
 Related:
 - [[@huangTabTransformerTabularData2020]] propose TabTransformer